Data is the backbone of enterprise infrastructure. And the number of data tools is only increasing every year across many organizations.

 Security and compliance

-Data-driven organizations should implement privacy-preserving practices, like end-to-end sensitive data encryption or access control, to build pipelines that comply with privacy laws (GDPR, California Privacy Protection Act) and industry-specific legislation.
+Data-driven organizations should implement privacy-preserving practices, such as end-to-end encryption of sensitive data and access controls, to build pipelines that comply with privacy laws (GDPR, California Privacy Protection Act) and industry-specific legislation (HIPAA and PCI DSS).

 A focus on compliance is particularly relevant to finance and healthcare organizations that store sensitive data.
-For instance, Citibank partnered with Snowflake, leveraging the vendor’s data sharing and granular permission control to reduce the risk of privacy fallouts.
+For instance, Citibank partnered with Snowflake, leveraging the vendor’s data-sharing and granular permission controls to reduce the risk of privacy fallout.

 Bottom line